semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 :::tip Optional workflows
 * Start using Semgrep Cloud Platform by scanning a demo project that requires only 3 seconds to configure.
 See [Learning Semgrep Cloud Platform with a demo project](/semgrep-code/demo-project/)
-* Scan a project using Semgrep Pro Engine, an **interprocedural and interfile** analysis engine.
+* Scan a project using Semgrep Pro Engine, an **cross-function and cross-file** analysis engine.
 This engine is available for Team tier users and above.
 See [Semgrep Pro Engine overview](semgrep-code/semgrep-pro-engine-intro) or contact [sales@semgrep.com](mailto:sales@semgrep.com) for more information.
 :::

 #### Option A: Scanning a local repository through Semgrep CLI